-The long-term incentive plan measures are reviewed annually by the Remuneration Committee and are selected to reward long-term consistent performance in line with Diageo's business strategy and to create alignment with the delivery of value for shareholders.
-The Committee has ensured that the incentive structure for senior management does not raise environmental, social and governance risks by inadvertently motivating irresponsible behaviour based on stretching targets against the key performance measures as outlined in the table on page 153, assessed over a three-year performance period.
-The relative total shareholder return measure is based on the same constituent group and vesting schedule as outlined on page 141.
+As per last year, DLTIP awards to be made in September 2023 will comprise awards of both performance shares and share options, based on stretching targets against the key performance measures as outlined in the table on page 195, assessed over a three-year performance period.
+The relative total shareholder return measure is based on the same constituent group and vesting schedule as outlined on page 179.